ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 _**This is done by a team member with a developer role.**_

-1. create an AWS user for them using the name part of their email address
+1. Create an AWS user

+   Use the name part of the email address for the account name.

 ```shell
 # to add user walter.white@example.com as a contributor